ccarpenter-indeed/rn-mobile-setup/README.md

     - ~5 GB free space for Android Studio and simulators
     - Windows, Linux, or macOS

+## Installation

+1. Homebrew
+    ```
+    brew tap ccarpenter-indeed/rn-mobile-setup
+    brew install ccarpenter-indeed/rn-mobile-setup/rn-mobile-setup
+    ```
+    > Homebrew installation adds the rn_mobile_setup script to your $PATH, meaning it can be invoked anywhere on your system.
+2. NPM
+    ```
+    npm install @ccarpenter-indeed/rn-mobile-setup
+    ```
+    > NPM installation will add a dependency in the node_modules folder for whichever project your are in when you run the installation command.
+To invoke the script, you will need to link to the path of the script (./node_modules/@ccarpenter-indeed/rn-mobile-setup/rn_mobile_setup)

 ## Usage

-This brew package will add the mobile setup script to your path, meaning it can be invoked anywhere on your system.

 To setup your project for React Native mobile development, follow these steps...